Risa Shimizu (footballer): International career

 Shimizu was first called up to a training camp for the Japan U-14 national team in 2010.
 The next year, she participated in the 2011 AFC U-16 Women's Championship held in Nanjing, China.
 In 2012, she was selected to the Japan U-17 national team for 2012 FIFA U-17 Women's World Cup, where she scored in a group stage win against Mexico.

 She received her first senior cap for the Japan national team on 22 October 2017, in a 2–0 win against Switzerland in the MS&AD Cup.
 At the 2018 Algarve Cup, she played in her first international tournament at senior level, coming on as a substitute against the Netherlands.
 Shimizu cemented her place as the starting right-back for the national team that same year, starting all the matches in Japan's victorious 2018 AFC Women's Asian Cup run where they defeated Australia 1–0 in the final to win their second consecutive title.

 This success was followed by a gold medal in the 2018 Asian Games, where Japan emerged champions of yet another closely contested final, with a 90th-minute goal at the death to win 1–0 over China.

 She was selected to Japan's squad for the 2019 FIFA Women's World Cup in France and the 2020 Summer Olympics in her home country.
 She started all matches and played full games in both tournaments.

 Shimizu was also part of Japan's squad that won the EAFF East Asian Football Championship in 2019 and 2022, and she was named Most Valuable Player of the tournament in the latter, as Japan went undefeated in the competition.

+On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.

+On August 8, she scored her first World Cup goal against Norway in the first round of the 2023 FIFA Women's World Cup knockout stage, contributing to advance to the quarterfinals.

+Shimizu was selected for the 2024 Summer Olympics in Paris and played in Japan's opening match against Norway but suffered a knee injury which ruled her out of the rest of the tournament.